Explore the most common questions on how we encourage debate and social interaction through our network and our moderation process.

 There is a small pool of dedicated moderators employed by us, rotating duties and coverage across all community areas.

-We advertise open Community Moderator (and other) positions within the community team when they come up, both online on our website and in social networks.
+We announce any open Community Moderator (and other) positions when they come up online on our Careers website and social networks.

-If you are interested in applying, it might be worth setting up a job alert on our website so that you will be the first to know when a new role is advertised.
+If you are interested in applying, it might be worth setting up a job alert on our website so that you will be the first to know when a new role is announced.

 We welcome applications from anyone with the relevant skills and experience.

-Although they sometimes need to make decisions which may be unpopular, their actions should not be interpreted as being revealing of pro- or anti- leanings apart from pro-[our community standards] and anti-[behaviour which goes against them].
+Although they sometimes need to make decisions that may be unpopular, their actions should not be interpreted as revealing pro- or anti- leanings apart from pro-[our community standards] and anti-[behavior which goes against them].

-We do not publish specific hours of operation, but there is moderation coverage throughout the day and overnight, seven days a week.
+We do not publish specific hours of operation.
+However, there is moderation coverage throughout the day and overnight, five days a week.

-Obviously, sometimes are busier and some periods have more cover than others, so we ask community members to be understanding if we do not always manage to deal with things straight away.
+Sometimes we are busier, and some periods have more cover than others, so we ask community members to be understanding if we do not always manage to deal with things straight away.

-Our moderators are part of the central Community Staff which is part of the website and reports to the head of community and to editor-in-chief, audience.
+Our moderators are part of the central community staff which is part of the website, and report directly to the head of the community and our chief of public relations.

-All moderators work closely with editors and editorial staff across the website and some have specialist knowledge or experience which means they work predominantly in one or more subject areas.
+All moderators work closely with editors and editorial staff across the website.
+Some have specialist knowledge or experience, which means they work predominantly in one or more subject areas.

 However, the community standards, which the moderators are responsible for enforcing, are set centrally, although we consult with the senior editorial staff when revising them.

-Additionally, the Community Staff regularly reviews activity on the site with relevant editorial departments, as well as updating them on any policy or approach changes.
+Additionally, the Community Staff regularly reviews activity on the website with relevant editorial departments.
+It updates them on any policy or approach changes.

-While website editors do not directly influence moderation policy or daily process, moderation decisions are sometimes taken after consulting with editors who have specialist knowledge about particular subject areas.
+While website editors do not directly influence moderation policy or daily process, moderation decisions are sometimes taken after consulting with editors with specialist knowledge about particular subject areas.

-Incidentally, we ask staff members and blog contributors (e.g. freelance authors) to report potential problems in participation areas using exactly the same method as everyone else.
+Incidentally, we ask staff members and blog contributors (e.g., freelance authors) to report potential problems in participation areas using the same method as everyone else.

-If a staff member spots an issue, they report it in the normal way to bring it to the attention of a moderator, who will then make a decision based on the usual criteria.
+If a staff member spots an issue, they report it in the usual way to bring it to the attention of a moderator, who will then make a decision based on the standard criteria.